bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 - 5a, 5b and 6 relate to disjunction $$\lor$$
 - 7 and $$8^\circ$$ relate to negation $$\lnot$$

-One could use less of the logical operators, e.g. a single NAND symbol, but that would make a verbose set of axioms even more low level without gaining much for the scope of the book.
+One could use less of the logical operators, even a single primitive operator symbol (p139).
+There are two such single primitive operator choices: alternative denial (NAND) or "joint denial" (NOR).
+The first observation is that using a single primitive operator, would make a verbose set of axioms even more low level.
+For another reason see intuitionism below.

-Of the logic operators, the truth table for the implication is not intuitive:
+Of the logic operators, the truth table for the (material) implication is not
+intuitive:

 <table style="width:50%">
 <tr>